amlinger/homebridge-telldus-tdtool/README.md

 To run this, it assumes a couple of things:
 1. It assumes you have `fswatch` and `rsync` installed.
 2. You have SSH keys set up for your host.
-3. You are running Homebridge using the [systemd method](SystemdMethod).
+3. You are running Homebridge using the [systemd method].

 ## Dependencies & Trade-offs
 This plugin depends on `tellstick.conf-parser`.
 This is because `tdtool` does